attractionscontactslocationopeningpricesprogramsservicesspecial

 3.50*

-Court Life in the Late 16th and early17th Century
+Court Life in the Late 16th and early17th Century (not offered at the moment)

 The fee is determined by the expenditure estimates, according to the museum's pricelist